William Hawthorne: Life

 Hawthorne was elected to the fellowship of the Royal Society in 1955, and was knighted in 1970.
-He became Head of the Department of Engineering in Cambridge in 1968 and was appointed Master of Churchill College, Cambridge in the same year (1968–1983).
+He became Head of the Department of Engineering in Cambridge in 1968 and was appointed Master of Churchill College, Cambridge in the same year, serving until 1983.

-President of the Pentacle Club from 1970 to 1990, Hawthorne was well known for performing magic, and is remembered to this day by the kitchen staff at Churchill College as 'the man who made cheese rolls come out from behind his ears'.
+President of the Pentacle Club from 1970 to 1990, Hawthorne was well known for performing magic, and is remembered to this day by the kitchen staff at Churchill College as "the man who made cheese rolls come out from behind his ears".